Football chant: Country-specific songs and chants

 "Vamos, vamos, Argentina" is a stadium anthem sung by Argentine fans in support of their national team.
 At the 2014 World Cup, "Brasil Decime Qué Se Siente" ("Brazil tell me how it feels"), sung to the tune of Creedence Clearwater Revival's "Bad Moon Rising" and first used by San Lorenzo fans, became a popular song chanted by Argentine fans directed at Brazil.

 "Cielito Lindo" is a song popularly sung by Mexican fans as an unofficial national anthem.
 Brazilian songs popularly sung by the country's fans include "Eu Sou Brasileiro" ("I'm Brazilian").
 Similarly Spanish fans may sing "Yo soy Español" ("I'm Spanish"), which is sung to the tune of "Kalinka" after they beat Russia in Euro 2008.
 Other songs Spanish fans may sing include "Y Viva España".

 Songs commonly sung by fans of England national team include "Here We Go" (with "England" enunciated as a three-syllable "Eng-ger-land"), "Three Lions (Football's Coming Home)", theme from The Great Escape, and others.
 A few songs are directed against specific teams, such as "Ten German Bombers" usually sung at their matches against Germany.
 During UEFA Euro 2020 they began singing "Sweet Caroline" by Neil Diamond.

 Fans of the Wales national team have adopted the song "Can't Take My Eyes Off You" by Frankie Valli as an anthem since 1993.

 "Allez Les Bleus!" is used as an anthem to cheer on the France national team.
 French fans are also known for singing "la la la la la" to the tune of Gloria Gaynor's song "I Will Survive" since the 1998 World Cup won by France.

 "Contigo Perú" is a famous song that is often sung by Peruvian football fans during their National Team's matches, even in the Russia 2018 World Cup match vs France.
 "Vamos" is also popular chants used by a number of Latin American countries.
 "Soy Celeste" ("I'm sky blue") has been used by the Uruguayans in reference to their national flag.

+During the 2026 FIFA World Cup, Norway fans, Norway players and the Norway parliament performed the Viking row.